 I found it’s one of the most effective methods to figure out where your priorities are (yes to that extra avocado on toast), and at the same time to understand where you are spending too much without knowing ($500 a year on my cell phone??).

-How knowing how to track expenses will change your life
+How to track expenses: it will change your life!

 1. Tracking your expenses is the first step towards financial freedom

 If you are familiar with the math behind financial independence and the retire early movement, you might know that to reach freedom from your 9 to 5 job, you need to save 25 times your annual expenses.